-Figure 11 shows the path of the trajectories selected in each of the four stages that characterise EASM progression, highlighting the degree of tropical vs subtropical/extratropical interaction at the front.
-In fact, in spring this interaction is still absent, as both the warm and cool airstreams travel towards the front mainly from the South China Sea.
-The paths and heights of the two airstreams are similar, with the cool airstream slightly ascending and travelling just to the NW of the warm one, but both showing an anticyclonic gyre and a tropical origin.
+similar, with the cool airstream slightly ascending and travelling just to the north-west of the warm one, but both showing an anticyclonic gyre and a tropical origin.
 The situation starts to change in the pre-Mei Yu stage.
-The warm air is still mostly travelling from the south, although not recurving anticyclonically as the monsoon forcing starts to grow, while a minority of the cool trajectories, now descending from the mid-troposphere, instead travels from the northwest, suggesting a continental, extratropical origin.
+The warm air is still mostly travelling from the south, although not recurving anticyclonically as the monsoon forcing starts to grow, while a minority of the cool trajectories, now descending from the mid-troposphere, instead travels from the north-west, suggesting a continental, extratropical origin.
 The interaction between tropical (monsoon) and extratropical air masses becomes evident in the Mei Yu stage, when both airstreams show a much longer path than in previous stages.
-The warm air travels all the way from the Equatorial Indian Ocean and the cool air, gradually descending, flows along the northern side of the TP, reaching the front from the northwest.
-Hence, during Mei Yu the EASMF is the area in which warm air from South Asia and cool flow from midlatitude Central Asia collide.
-This is in agreement with Figure 10c, that displays these different air masses converging at the front.
-As the EASMF weakens by mid-summer, its nature of separator of tropics and midlatitudes no longer applies.
+The warm air travels all the way from the equatorial Indian Ocean, and the cool air, gradually descending, flows along the northern side of the TP, reaching the front from the north-west.
+Hence, during Mei Yu the EASMF is the area in which warm air from South Asia and cool flow from mid-latitude Central Asia collide.
+This is in agreement with Fig. 10c, which displays these different air masses converging at the front.
+As the EASMF weakens by mid-summer, its nature of separator of tropics and mid-latitudes no longer applies.
 During this final stage most of the cool air is of local origin, while low-level southerlies persist, driving long-range transport of tropical air masses from South Asia.

 Figure 11c thus indicates that the EASMF during Mei Yu is characterised by the interaction between extratropical and tropical air masses.
-To outline the properties of those airstreams we look at Figure 12, containing time profiles of the trajectories considered.
-The shadings of these trajectories depend on their specific humidity, also shown in Figure 12b.
+To outline the properties of those airstreams we look at Fig. 12, containing time profiles of the trajectories considered.
+The shadings of these trajectories depend on their specific humidity, also shown in Fig. 12b.
 The cool airstream has a substantially lower moisture content than the warm one throughout its travelling time.
 Therefore, the cool airstream is always identified by blue trajectories, while the warm airstream is constituted by the red ones.
-A first key difference between the two airstreams is found in their travelling height (Figure 12a).
-The warm air travels close to the 1000 hPa pressure level
+A first key difference between the two airstreams is found in their travelling height (Fig. 12a).
+The warm air travels close to the 1000 hPa pressure level before arriving over China, where (probably forced by the southern China terrain) it rises up to around 900 hPa.
+Conversely, the cool airstream is mainly seen descending gradually from mid-tropospheric heights, impacting the front at around 700-750 hPa.

 Figure 11.
-Warm (red) and cool (blue) Lagrangian trajectories starting at 0600 UTC on (a) 07 May (b) 07 June, (c) 27 June, (d) 17 July of the 1979-2018 climatology (Section 2.3), computed backward for 168 hours.
+Warm (red) and cool (blue) Lagrangian trajectories starting at 06:00 UTC on (a) 7 May, (b) 7 June, (c) 27 June, and (d) 17 July of the 1979-2018 climatology (Sect.
+2.3), computed backward for 168 h.
 The black quadrilateral indicates the selection domain (see text for more details on the selection process).
-Colour shading indicates the pressure of trajectories at each position and red/blue dots within the small domain indicate the starting points of the selected trajectories.
-The dekads representing the four stages of EASM progression (1^{st} dk May, 1^{st} dk June, 3^{rd} dk June, 2^{nd} dk July, respectively) are selected according to Figure 3.
-Data from ERA5, 1979-2018 climatology.
+Colour shading indicates the pressure of trajectories at each position, and red and blue dots within the small domain indicate the starting points of the selected trajectories.
+The dekads representing the four stages of EASM progression (first dekad of May, first dekad of June, third dekad of June, second dekad of July, respectively) are selected according to Fig. 3.
+Data from ERA5 1979-2018 climatology.